 Pull the data to Google Sheets

-Open Google Sheets and launch Amigo.
-To connect to Amigo, go to Extensions→Amigo: Data Exports and Reports→Connect.
+Open Google Sheets and launch Amigo to import the data from Wayfair to Google Sheets.
+Click Extensions→Amigo: Data Exports and Reports→Connect.

 We’ll be presented with a list of sources to connect and import data.
 Select Custom API.

-Paste the endpoint URL (without the apostrophes) in the API URL field.
+Enter the Wayfair API endpoint URL (without the apostrophes) in the API URL field.

 Name: X-RapidAPI-Host, Value: wayfair.p.rapidapi.com